ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

    - `org`: Your organization name.
    - `name`: The name of your connector.
    - `version`: The version of your connector.
-   - `license`: The license under which your connector is distributed.
+   - `license`: The license under which your connector is distributed (Optional).
-   - `authors`: Your name and email address.
+   - `authors`: Your name and email address (Optional).
-   - `keywords`: Keywords to help users find your connector.
+   - `keywords`: Keywords to help users find your connector (Optional).
-   - `icon`: The relative path to the icon file.
+   - `icon`: The relative path to the icon file, which will be shown as the connector logo in the Ballerina central (Optional).
-   - `repository`: The URL of your GitHub repository.
+   - `repository`: The URL of your GitHub repository (Optional).

 2. Follow the steps in the [Ballerina package publishing guide](https://ballerina.io/learn/publish-packages-to-ballerina-central/) to publish your connector to [Ballerina Central](https://central.ballerina.io/) under your organization.